pyvisa/pyvisa/docs/migrating.rst

 As you see, most of the code shown above is making a few things explict.
-It adds 1 line of code (instantiating the VisaLibrary or ResourceManager object) which is not a big deal but it makes things cleaner.
+It adds 1 line of code (instantiating the ResourceManager object) which is not a big deal but it makes things cleaner.

 If you were using `printf`, `queryf`, `scanf`, `sprintf` or `sscanf` of `vpp43`, rewrite as pure python code (see below).

-If you were using `Instrument.delay`, change your code or use `Instrument.ask_delay` (see below).
+If you were using `Instrument.delay`, change your code or use `Instrument.query_delay` (see below).